 What Is Polkadot and Is It a Good Investment?

 Polkadot is a relatively new cryptocurrency quickly gaining popularity.
 Bitcoin still tops the list for cryptocurrency and isn’t at risk of being dethroned anytime soon.
-But Polkadot is rising in ranks and threatens other high-ranking cryptocurrencies like Ethereum.
+But polkadot is rising in rank and threatens other high-ranking cryptocurrencies like ethereum.

 How Does Polkadot Work?

-Polkadot cryptocurrency is set up as a blockchain — a way of storing information that works similarly to a database.
+Polkadot cryptocurrency is the native token on the blockchain of the same name.
+The blockchain is a way of storing information that works similarly to a database.
 Blockchain technology stores information to create:

 - A permanent timeline, without the need to purge data